 - In front of stairs

-- Reserved spaces (handicapped, administrative, fleet vehicles, food service, dean, associate dean or continuing education guests)
+- Reserved spaces (accessible/ADA, administrative, fleet vehicles, food service, dean, associate dean or continuing education guests)

 - Along curbs